One of the financial concerns of every couple is saving for their kid’s college education. Some end up making excuses why they shouldn’t, among them:

-Unfortunately, the people who make these excuses are the same people who overspend on things like cars, vacations, and mindless home renovations.
+Not surprisingly, the people who make these excuses are the same people who overspend on things like cars, vacations, and mindless home renovations.

 In most cases, all you need to do is to tighten your budget.
-There are countless of ways you can save extra money:
+There are countless ways you can save extra money:

 driving a cheaper car, changing your own oil, shopping for cheaper insurance, avoiding junk food, brown-bagging your lunch, getting rid of the cable, buying food in bulk, taking advantage of coupons, avoiding overdraft fees, not paying ATM fees, not buying extended warranties, buying refurbish electronics, skipping the latest model, mowing your own lawn… whew!